ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 **Flip board as needed** - button legs are now accessible on BACK.

 - Connect one leg of each button (ground leg) to GND rail
-- **Recommended:** Daisy-chain grounds for cleaner routing - see reference photo for layout.
-Conversely, on the right set of buttons, designate the GND to all of the legs on the right side of the button (toward the left edge of the board) as ground legs.
+- **Recommended:** Daisy-chain grounds for cleaner routing - see reference photo for layout Conversely, on the right set of buttons, designate the GND to all of the legs on the right side of the button (toward the left edge of the board) as ground legs.

 <div align="center">
 <img src="images/Pictures/buttongrounds.jpg" width="350px" style="display: block; margin: 0 auto;">